 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Blue Buffalo product.

-With two notable exceptions…
+With 4 notable exceptions…

 Depending on its level of freshness and purity, fish oil should be considered a commendable addition.

-As a group, the brand features an average protein content of 38% and a mean fat level of 29%.
-Together, these figures suggest a carbohydrate content of 24% for the overall product line.
+As a group, the brand features an average protein content of 38% and a mean fat level of 26%.
+Together, these figures suggest a carbohydrate content of 28% for the overall product line.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.